droidian-devices/devices.droidian.org/templates/surya_template.md

     - The `Access Point Name` or `APN` can be found in the Settings menu of Android
     - Take a piece of paper or a text editor, and write down everything that you see on that screen
     - These are likely to include a URL (e. g., `internet.carrier.net`), a username, and possibly a password
+    - APN settings can also be found at [apn.how](http://apn.how/)
-- Unlock the bootloader (Computer)
+- Unlock the bootloader (computer)
     - Refer to the instructions provided by the device manufacturer
-    - Other useful sources include the [LineageOS wiki](https://wiki.lineageos.org/devices/) and [xda-developers](https://www.xda-developers.com/search2/)
+    - Other useful sources include the [LineageOS wiki](https://wiki.lineageos.org/devices/) and [xda-developers](https://forum.xda-developers.com/)
-- Boot into recovery (Computer)
+- Boot into recovery (computer)
     - Boot TWRP by running `fastboot boot TWRP.img`
 - Wipe the device (TWRP)
     - Go to the `Wipe` menu